Friday, March 7, 2014

 Herodotus

-"The Soviets pull the strings of the POPULAR FRONT"
+"It's the Soviets who pull the strings of the POPULAR FRONT"

 Newspaper excerpts from the Pas-de-Calais region in Normandy

-Vichy's "National Revolution" compares a corrupt, internationalist Left with an upstanding, family-oriented, nationalist Right.
+The puppet government's "National Revolution" compares a corrupt, internationalist left with an upstanding, family-oriented, patriotic right.

 # # #

-So the Resistance came mainly from the left and after Germany invaded the USSR (in June 1941), particularly from Communists.
+The Resistance came mainly from the left and after the invasion of the USSR (in June 1941), was largely Communist: They called themselves"the party of the 75,000 shot."

 Publication unknown (photo from loose magazine pages found at a flea market)